EmilianoBruni/minionjs-backend-mongoose/README.md

 # minionjs-backend-mongoose
-A node.js backend for minion.js
+A node.js Mongoose backend for minion.js